Chalk home page

 For more details on setting up data sources, see here.

-Next, we’ll define our feature sets and resolvers.
-Each feature set is a Python class of features, and each resolver tells Chalk how to compute the values for different features.
+Next, we’ll define our feature classes and resolvers.
+Each feature class is a Python class of features, and each resolver tells Chalk how to compute the values for different features.
 Each feature that we write should correspond to a resolver output.

-We recommend starting with a minimal feature set and building up iteratively to easily test your code along the way.
-After writing some feature sets, resolvers, and tests, we would expect to see a directory structure like this:
+We recommend starting with a minimal feature class and building up iteratively to easily test your code along the way.
+After writing some feature classes, resolvers, and tests, we would expect to see a directory structure like this:

 root_directory/